 How long before it works?

 A. According to the Instaflex.com website, they say most people should notice a difference in 7 days but that they recommend giving it 3 months to know for sure.
 While I am happy for those who feel a difference in 7 days, the clinical study of Instaflex noted that it took 4 weeks before people started to notice a difference.
 Because of that, I’m not sure if most people who use the 2-week free trial of Instaflex will notice a difference.
 Much of the glucosamine research I’ve seen indicates that it may take 4–8 weeks before a difference in pain is noticed.

 Does Instaflex Work?

 Instaflex is different than many other joint pain supplements in that it has a published, clinical trial showing it might help some people.
 The ingredients chosen for the product seem logical to me for the most part.
-According to that study, those with knee joint pain might benefit the most from Instaflex, although it’s possible that pain in other areas of the body might be helped as well.
+If it works it's most likely to help osteoarthritis.
+This is the most common type of arthritis.

 I believe the main active ingredient in Instaflex is probably glucosamine sulfate, although some of its other ingredients might add other benefits.
 Unfortunately, Instaflex vs. glucosamine sulfate research cannot be located.